Coast Entertainment Holdings (CEH) H1 2026 earnings summary

 H1 2026 earnings summary

-Delivered strong half-year results for FY 2026, with robust revenue and earnings growth driven by new attractions, increased marketing, and improved trading conditions.
+Strong half-year results for FY 2026, with robust revenue and earnings growth driven by new attractions, increased marketing, and improved trading conditions, surpassing pre-pandemic and previous peak levels.

 Ticket sales value rose 46.6% year-over-year, with total visitation up 44.4% and record daily attendance at Dreamworld.

-Net profit after tax was AUD 3.2 million, slightly higher than the prior period, despite the absence of one-off insurance income received last year.
+Net profit after tax was $3.2 million, slightly up from the prior period, despite the absence of $5.4 million in one-off insurance income received last year.

 Financial highlights

-Theme Parks & Attractions EBITDA (excluding specific items) increased 169% to AUD 11.2 million, surpassing the full-year FY 2025 result.
+Theme Parks & Attractions EBITDA (excluding specific items) increased 169% to $11.2 million, surpassing the full-year FY 2025 result.

-Deferred revenue from annual passes increased 43% to nearly AUD 22 million.
+Deferred revenue from annual passes increased 43% to $21.8 million.

 Outlook and guidance

-Positive momentum expected to continue, though growth rates may moderate as the business cycles strong prior-year comparatives.
+Positive momentum expected to continue, with January YTD ticket sales up 36% and visitation up 32%, though growth rates may moderate as the business cycles strong prior-year comparatives.

 Strong fundamentals, high deferred revenue, and a robust annual pass base support recurring revenue into the second half.